jessicahe004/whimsi/README.md

 - Third.js for adding animation on landing-page.
 - FastAPI backend for building quick micro-services.
 - PyMuPDF for scanning and extracting text from PDF file to return a list of chunks.
-- Gemini API for fine-tuning and filtering the list of chunks into appropriate prompts.
+- TBD model for fine-tuning and filtering the list of chunks into appropriate prompts.
-- Stable Diffusion run on a local server for image generation.
+- TBD image generator run on a local server for image generation.

 # learning process - "premature optimization is the root of all evil"
 (i will link my system design drafts)

+MVP -
-check-point #1: landing page, upload file -> text extracted https://www.capcut.com/s/CVzWZkWEvW5qPJA1/
+check-point #1: landing page, upload file -> text extracted https://www.capcut.com/s/CVzWZkWEvW5qPJA1/ checkpoint #2: prompt generation checkpoint #3: image generation

+NEXT STAGE
+check-point #1: tokenization (exploring sliding window tokens, variable tokens) check-point #2: semantic search

 # next steps for whimsi
 - Implement a RAG pipeline to create consistent visuals when adding more elements i.e humans, animals.